rupor-github/fb2mobi/README.md

-This program is based on fb2conv program published by dnkorpushov on [the-ebook.org](http://www.the-ebook.org/forum/viewtopic.php?t=28447) site.
+This program is based on fb2conv program published by [dnkorpushov](https://github.com/dnkorpushov) on [the-ebook.org](http://www.the-ebook.org/forum/viewtopic.php?t=28447) site.

 Original program (being Python 2) did not work well under Windows when non-russian system codepage was selected for non-Unicode programs.
 In order to improve the situation I had to port it to Python 3.
-As I am only using it as a companion converter from [MyHomeLib](http://home-lib.net/) it lost number of features and gained some bug fixes...
+Later author of original converter re-joined the project and ported GUI UI here.

-Here is brief list of changes:
+He also added binary GUI releases for MAC.

-* Lost UI functionality
+Here is brief list of changes to the original project (in addition to bug fixes):

 * All messages and profile descriptions got translated to English
 * Fixed all problems I was aware of at the moment (see git log)
 * Added ability to apply xslt transformation from external file to fb2 before further processing (`--xslt` key or `<xslt>` config tag)